SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 > **💡 Note**<br>
 > - The cheat sheet is not a comprehensive overview, and the code snippets do not claim to be comprehensive as far as options, methods, or parameters are concerned.
 It is intended to give you a rough overview, for you to get an idea.
 It is an invitation to a more in-depth exploration.
 > - For more information and where available, refer to the class documentation (for example, choose F2 when the cursor is on the class name in ADT), the ABAP Keyword Documentation, and the SAP Help Portal documentation.
+> - You might find that different classes can achieve similar or the same results, especially with the Extension Components Library (XCO), a general-purpose development library designed specifically for ABAP for Cloud Development.
+Choose the classes that best meet your needs.
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)

 ## Excursion: Available Classes in ABAP for Cloud Development